-The Faculty of Arts in University College Dublin has twenty-nine Departments and four Academic Teaching Centres.
-It offers courses at diploma level, master's level and doctorate level.
+The Faculties of Arts, Celtic Studies and Human Sciences offer courses at diploma level, master's level and doctorate level.
 The current postgraduate student population is approximately 1,300 students from Ireland and many overseas countries.
-The University facilities for postgraduates include oncampus accommodation, a major research library, computer equipment with access to international networks, important archive holdings in history and folklore and research laboratories.
+The University facilities for postgraduates include on-campus accommodation, a major research library, computer equipment with access to international networks, important archive holdings in history and folklore and research laboratories.
 UCD has a long and well-established tradition of postgraduate research, and has close links with major universities and research centres throughout the world.